jmrphy/media_civil_war/media_civil_war.md

 media.
-Warren's baseline model (Model 1) would lead us to predict that a country moving from zero MDI to the 25th percentile (7.65) would, on average, cause the probability of civil war onset to decrease negligibly by -0.01, from an already low 0.03 to 0.03.
+Warren's baseline model (Model 1) would lead us to predict that a country moving from zero MDI to the 25th percentile (7.65) would, on average, cause the probability of civil war onset to decrease negligibly by -0.01, from an already quite low 0.03.
 However, when we estimate the same model on only those country-years in the 25th percentile of mass media density (Model 3), we would predict that an increase of 7.65 would cause the probability of civil war onset to increase by an average of 0.52, from 0.02 to 0.54.

 \begin{table}[!htbp] \centering
   \caption{Early Growth of Media Density Compared to Media Density in General}